Utah's First Ore Shipment

 This page was last updated on May 8, 2015.

-The first mining district in Utah was formed in 1863, but when mining first started in Utah very soon after, there were no mills or smelters, meaning that any ore that was mined had to be the highest quality, with the most value per ton.
+The first mining district in Utah was formed in 1863, but when mining first started in Utah there were no railroads and there were no mills or smelters in Utah.
+This meant that any ore that was mined had to be the highest quality, with the most value per ton to justify the high cost of transportation and processing in other states or territories, and even overseas.
 As more ore bodies were discovered, and more mines opened, the cost of transportation became an issue.
-To reduce transportation costs, the ore had to be processed closer to the mines, and only the highest quality ore could be mined.
+To reduce transportation costs, small inefficient mills and furnaces (early smelters) were built to allow the ore to be processed closer to the mines.
+Still, only the highest quality ore could be mined.
 Further development would have to wait for the arrival of the railroad, which came to Utah in 1869, and to Salt Lake City itself in 1870.

 Instead of simply looking the answer up in one of the many books or articles published in the past 100 years, it might be best to find the oldest source possible.
 A look at the Summer 1963 issue of Utah History Quarterly, commemorating the centennial of mining in Utah, reveals a place to start.
 The following comes from "Abundance from the Earth: The Beginnings of Commercial Mining in Utah" by Leonard J. Arrington, published in Utah Historical Quarterly; Summer 1963, page 206: